 Elijah Price: In a comic, you know how you can tell who the arch-villain's going to be?
 He's the exact opposite of the hero, and most time's they're friends, like you and me!
 I should've known way back when.
 You know why, David?
 Because of the kids!
 They called me Mr. Glass.

 - In The Incredible Hulk, a student on the news says "It was like some kind of...
 Hulk!"
-Also, when Blonsky is forcing Stearns to give him Hulk powers, Stearns warns him that the combination of the Super Serum and Gamma Radiation might result in "An Abomination".
+Also, when Blonsky is forcing Sterns to give him Hulk powers, Sterns warns him that the combination of the Super Serum and Gamma Radiation might result in "An Abomination".
 Both of these are straight out of the comics.

 - Iron Man: